TechSckoolByVijay/killercoda-scenarios/s01l03-file-creation/step2.md

 Excellent!
 You've created your workspace structure.
 Now let's add some content and learn to read files like a pro! �

-## 🔍 Question 1: Add Content to Your Files
+## 🔍 Practice Exercise 1: Add Content to Your Files

 First, let's put some content into those empty files you created.
 This brings your files to life: